You have no items in your shopping cart.

 Not only did we move to a new location in 2013, we also took on an employee, Tyler!
 He has been managing the inventory and warehouse, which has allowed Jerry to really grow the business in ways that were not possible before.

 After using the same website design for nearly 3 years, it was time for a serious upgrade.
 Six months of design work and many nights studying the ins and outs of web design, we finally released the new design in late April of 2014.
-It's a substantial upgrade that ensures we are able to keep more up to date with changes in technology in the coming years.
-It also makes things much easier for people using the website.
+It was a substantial upgrade that ensures we are able to keep more up to date with changes in technology in the coming years.
+It also made things much easier for people using the website.

-With this new design, we are able to ensure a much smoother experience for people.
-It also provides new ways to discover things about the products we offer at Balance Community that were not possible before.
-It's been extremely exciting putting this website together and we hope that our customers are able to appreciate the new functionality.
+With this new design, we were able to ensure a much smoother experience for people.
+It also provided new ways to discover things about the products we offer at Balance Community that were not possible before.